Huntington Beach, CA 92647

-Acting Commanding Officer/Adjutant, Evidence Division Watch Commander Rampart Patrol, 77th Street Patrol and West Los Angeles Patrol Divisions.
-Watch Commander, Metropolitan (Metro) Detention Center (MDC)-Operations, Policy Writer/Staff Researcher Office of the Commanding Officer Injury-On-Duty (IOD) Sick Coordinator and Worker’s Compensation Investigator, Officer-In-Charge (OIC), Personnel Complaint Investigations Unit and OIC, 77th Regional Jail Section (RJS) facility.
+Acting Commanding Officer/Adjutant: Evidence Division; Watch Commander Rampart Patrol, 77th Street Patrol and West Los Angeles Patrol Divisions.
+Watch Commander, Metropolitan (Metro) Detention Center (MDC)-Operations; Policy Writer/Staff Researcher, Office of the Chief of Police; Divisional Injury-On-Duty (IOD) Sick Coordinator and Worker’s Compensation Investigator, Officer-In-Charge (OIC), Personnel Complaint Investigations Unit and OIC, 77th Regional Jail Section (RJS) facility.

 Los Angeles Police Protective League (LAPPL), Employee Representative for disciplinary negotiation and protections of the Peace Officer’s Bill of Rights for officer’s accused of violation of Department administrative policy and possible criminal conduct.